 The study's independent variable is AQ, proxy by size, tenure and fees paid for auditing in line with previous related literature (Chang et al., 2021).
 The size is measured using binary indicators 0 and 1, in which a firm is assigned 1 if audited by a Big 4 firm while 0 is assigned otherwise.
 The fees are measured as the log of the auditor remuneration for each year, while the audit firm tenure is measured as the total years an audit firm is consistently engaged.
 Following related literature (Akhoondnejad et al., 2013; Indrawan et al., 2018), the study includes two control variables in the income smoothing model.
 They include financial leverage and the bank's age.
-While the bank's age is measured in terms of the number of years since the firm was listed on the stock exchange, financial leverage is measured as the ratio of total debt to equity expressed in percentage.
+While the bank's age is measured as the ratio of total debt to equity expressed in percentage.